WisdomTree (WT)

 If debt levels are too high, there could be difficulties in meeting obligations, especially during economic downturns or periods of rising interest rates if the debt has variable-rate payments.

 It was good to see WisdomTree beat analysts’ EPS expectations this quarter.
 We were also happy its AUM outperformed Wall Street’s estimates.
-Overall, we think this was a solid quarter with some key areas of upside.
-The stock traded up 3.7% to $12.01 immediately following the results.
+Zooming out, we think this was a solid print.
+The stock traded up 2.1% to $16.90 immediately after reporting.

 12. Is Now The Time To Buy WisdomTree?

-WisdomTree is one of the best financials companies out there.
-To begin with, its revenue growth was solid over the last five years, and its growth over the next 12 months is expected to accelerate.
-And while its falling yields show its credit portfolio is delivering lower returns than before, its expanding pre-tax profit margin shows the business has become more efficient.
-On top of that, WisdomTree’s spectacular EPS growth over the last five years shows its profits are trickling down to shareholders.
+There are multiple reasons why we think WisdomTree is an elite financials company.
+To begin with, its revenue growth was impressive over the last five years, and its growth over the next 12 months is expected to accelerate.
+And while its falling yields show its credit portfolio is delivering lower returns than before, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
+On top of that, WisdomTree’s expanding pre-tax profit margin shows the business has become more efficient.

-WisdomTree’s P/E ratio based on the next 12 months is 12.3x.
-Looking at the financials space today, WisdomTree’s qualities as one of the best businesses really stand out, and we like it at this price.
+WisdomTree’s P/E ratio based on the next 12 months is 14.1x.
+Scanning the financials landscape today, WisdomTree’s fundamentals clearly illustrate that it’s an elite business, and we like it at this price.

-Wall Street analysts have a consensus one-year price target of $14.79 on the company (compared to the current share price of $11.29), implying they see 31.1% upside in buying WisdomTree in the short term.
+Wall Street analysts have a consensus one-year price target of $16.50 on the company (compared to the current share price of $16.25).